Introduction: Why Creative Agencies Need Fractional CFOs

 This represents the sweet spot for fractional CFO services.
 You’re too complex for a controller to manage strategically, but can’t yet support a $250,000 fully-loaded CFO salary.
 Here’s how our fractional CFO engagement model supports companies in this band.

 Companies in this band typically have 10-50 employees, multiple service lines or product categories, and growth rates that create constant cash flow tension.
+As your business scales, a fractional CFO can help build robust financial systems to improve your financial infrastructure and support your internal finance teams, ensuring they can handle increased workloads and focus on core operations.
 The financial decisions you’re making carry real weight here—a bad hire costs $80,000 in salary plus lost productivity, while missing a tax planning opportunity might mean $100,000+ in unnecessary payments.

 $10M–$15M Full-Time CFO Tipping Point